 Long known as war-like and aggressive, some estimates state that up to 20,000 people were kidnapped.
 Unfortunately, the Comanche Indians did not treat their captives well, considering them little more than a slave and a commodity.
 From the moment of their capture until their death or release, they were both physically and mentally abused.

-Though the tribe was large, they never formed a single tribal unit, but rather, were divided into some eight to twelve independent groups.
+Though the tribe was large, they never formed a single tribal unit but were divided into eight to twelve independent groups.
 Sharing the same language and culture, they sometimes fought between bands and at other times were at peace, cooperating one with the other.

 Although the name Comanche is well known, it is uncertain where it originated.
 There are two accounts of its origin, the most accepted being a Spanish corruption of a name the Ute called them — Kohmahts, meaning “those who are against us.”
 The second account is that it was a derivative of the Spanish word amino ancho, meaning “wide trail.”
 They were also called Paducah by early French and American explorers, but the preferred name of the tribe has always been Numunuh, meaning “The People.”
 The Comanche speak a Uto-Aztecan language, which is almost identical to the Shoshone from which they originated.

-Warfare was a major part of Comanche life with conflicts often bringing them into battles with the Apache and other tribal groups.
+Warfare was a major part of Comanche life, with conflicts often bringing them into battles with the Apache and other tribal groups.
 Those they stole from often found it simpler and safer to buy back the stolen commodities rather than fight for them.
-During the 1800s they began to steal cattle from Texas settlers and reselling them in New Mexico.
-During this period they fought not only the Mexicans and white settlers but also many of the other plains tribes.
+During the 1800s, they began to steal cattle from Texas settlers and reselling them in New Mexico.
+During this period, they fought the Mexicans and white settlers, and many of the other plains tribes.

-In an attempt to stop the raids upon the Apache, the Spanish offered help; however, it was to no avail and the Apache were finally forced out of the Southern Plains by the mid-1800s.
-Now dominating the area surrounding the Texas Panhandle, including western Oklahoma and northeastern New Mexico, the Comanche were so well-heeled at their horsemanship that they began to supply horses to French and American traders.
+In an attempt to stop the raids upon the Apache, the Spanish offered help; however, it was to no avail, and the Apache were finally forced out of the Southern Plains by the mid-1800s.
+Now dominating the Texas Panhandle area, including western Oklahoma and northeastern New Mexico, the Comanche were so well-heeled at their horsemanship that they began to supply horses to French and American traders.